ComplexSecurity/knowledge-base/docs/programming/requireonce.md

 ?>
 ```

->[!info]
+!!! info
->In this example, `MyClass.php` is included only once, regardless of how many times `require_once 'MyClass.php';` is called.
+    In this example, `MyClass.php` is included only once, regardless of how many times `require_once 'MyClass.php';` is called.
 This prevents errors that would occur if the class `MyClass` were defined multiple times.

 `require_once()` in PHP can be vulnerable to security risks, particularly if it's used with improperly validated or sanitized user input.
 The primary vulnerability associated with `require_once()` is [[Local File Inclusion]] (LFI), similar to the vulnerabilities in [[include()]], [[include_once()]], and [[require()]].